DLTPose: 6DoF Pose Estimation From Accurate Dense Surface Point Estimates: Evaluation

 \textbf{Runtime Analysis. } Inference experiments were conducted on a system with an Intel Core i9 13th Gen CPU and a single NVIDIA P100 GPU.
-Our average object pose estimation time across the LM, LM-O, and YCB-V datasets is 0.627 seconds per image.
-The average 2D detection time with Mask R-CNN~\cite{maskrcnn} on those three datasets is 0.067 seconds.
+Our average object pose estimation time across the datasets is 0.627 seconds per image.
+The average 2D detection time with Mask R-CNN~\cite{maskrcnn} is 0.067 seconds.
+A comparison with the runtimes of other methods is shown in Figure~\ref{fig:runtime} of the Supplementary Material.
+This shows our runtime as the median among all methods.

 \textbf{Surface Estimation Accuracy Experiments.} We conducted two experiments that show the improved accuracies and densities of surface points estimated with our DLT method, and its benefit on pose estimation.
 The first compares the accuracies and number of surface points generated by leading dense approach SurfEmb~\cite{Haugaard} with our DLT approach, comparing them against ground truth values.
 Ground truth 2D-3D correspondences are obtained from the 3D mesh model, foreground mask, and object pose for each object in the LM-O dataset.
 From the known object pose, the 3D mesh is transformed into the camera frame.
 Each foreground point in the transformed mesh is then projected onto the image plane using the camera intrinsics, producing a ground truth set in which each 2D image pixel indexes a corresponding 3D object surface point.